 Public charter schools would not exist, let alone grow and thrive, without demand from families seeking high-quality public school choices.
-Since New York City’s first charter school opened in 1999, this educational option has grown to encompass 236 schools serving 123,000 students—with nearly 52,700 more on waiting lists.
+Since New York City’s first charter school opened in 1999, this educational option has grown to encompass 275 schools over 140,000 students.

-1 in 10 students citywide attend a charter school in the 2018-19 school year.
+of NYC public school students attended a charter school in the 2019-20 school year.

-Given the critical needs of many NYC students, particularly those in underserved communities, the Charter Center analyzed district school performance, charter demand, and Census data that identified four neighborhoods in the Bronx and Queens that would particularly benefit from the immediate growth of high quality charter schools.
+One proven and successful education reform strategy that will immediately provide high-quality public-school options is opening new charter schools.
+Given the critical needs of many NYC students, particularly those in underserved communities, the Charter Center analyzed district school performance, charter demand, and Census data that identified four neighborhoods in the Bronx and Queens that would particularly benefit from the immediate growth of high-quality charter schools.